maRce10/Automatic-detection-of-rat-ultrasonic-vocalizations/README.md

 detect rat ultrasonic vocalizations (USV).
 The examples sound files are found at `./data/raw/sound_files`.
 Automatic detection is conducted with the R package [ohun](https://docs.ropensci.org/ohun/).
-Detection are further curated by mitigating false positives with a Random Forest on spectrographic features.
+Detection are further curated by mitigating false positives using a pre-trained Random Forest classfication model on spectrographic features.

 ## Analysis